KristianOellegaard/django-hvad/docs/internal/manager.rst

         - ``'all'``: no language filtering will be applied, a copy of an instance will be returned for every translation that matched the query.

+    .. attribute:: _language_fallbacks

+        A tuple of fallbacks used for this queryset, if fallbacks have been activated by :meth:`fallbacks`, or `None` otherwise.

+        A ``None`` value in the tuple will be replaced with current language at query evaluation.

     .. attribute:: translations_manager

         The (real) manager of the :term:`Translations Model`.